-- We generally do not provide our NEOs with any guarantees as to salary increases, bonuses, incentive plan awards or equity - Our perquisites are very modest and do not include tax reimbursements or "gross-ups" for severance payments. - We have adopted stock ownership guidelines (including holding requirements until ownership levels are achieved) for our NEOs that are intended to align their long-term interests with those of our stockholders and to encourage a long-term focus
+- ü We generally do not provide our NEOs with any guarantees as to salary increases, bonuses, incentive plan awards or equity compensation. - ü Our perquisites are very modest and do not include tax reimbursements or "gross-ups" for severance payments. - ü We have adopted stock ownership guidelines (including holding requirements until ownership levels are achieved) for our NEOs that are intended to align their long-term interests with those of our stockholders and to encourage a long-term focus.

 Our total compensation packages are comparable to our peers.
 When we establish compensation packages each year, we compare the total compensation that each NEO can earn to compensation for the most comparable executives at the companies in our peer group.
 We confirm the accuracy of such comparisons by reviewing actual amounts paid or expected to be paid at the end of each year.
-The compensation package for our Chief Executive Officer, consistent with our emphasis on pay for performance, is heavily weighted on long-term and performance-based elements.
-Compensation packages for our other NEOs are also heavily weighted on these elements, although not to the same degree as the CEO's compensation package.
-In all cases, the weighting is consistent with those of their counterparts at our peers.
+The compensation package for our Chief Executive Officer, consistent with our emphasis on pay for performance, is more heavily weighted on long-term and performance-based elements than we find in compensation packages for chief executive officers at most of our peer companies.
+Compensation packages for our other NEOs are consistent with those of their counterparts at our peers.

 Our compensation program works as intended.
-We believe the information disclosed in this Proxy Statement, in particular the Compensation Discussion & Analysis and Executive Compensation Tables sections, demonstrates that our execut compensation program is well-designed, is working as intended, emphasizes pay for performance without encouraging undue risk, incorporates sound corporate governance practices, and foregoes elements that are considered poor pay practices.
+We believe the information disclosed in this Proxy Statement, in particular the Compensation Discussion and Analysis and Executive Compensation Tables sections, demonstrates that our executive compensation program is well-designed, is working as intended, emphasizes pay for performance without encouraging undue risk, incorporates sound corporate governance practices, and foregoes elements that are considered poor pay practices.